 The act does not impose a legal duty to comply with the code, but as it is statutory guidance, failure to follow it could be referred to in evidence in legal proceedings.

-The Code provides guidance to registered medical practitioners, managers and staff of hospitals and registered mental nursing homes and Approved Social Workers (ASWs) on how they should proceed when undertaking duties under the Act.
-It should also be considered by others working in health and social services, including the independent and voluntary sectors, and the police.
+The code provides guidance to registered medical practitioners, managers and staff of hospitals, registered mental nursing homes and Approved Social Workers (ASWs) on how they should proceed when undertaking duties under the act.
+It should also be considered by others working in health and social services, including the independent and voluntary sectors and the police.

 The Mental Health Commission will keep the operation of the code under review and monitor its use, including the drawing up of proposals for any further modification.